 1. Zojirushi NS-TSC10 Stainless Steel Rice Cooker - Best Overall

-It is a very versatile 10″ x 14″ stainless steel rice cooker by the Japanese manufacturer Zojirushi.
+It is a very versatile 10″ x 14″ stainless steel rice cooker we tested by the Japanese manufacturer Zojirushi.
 Not only can it be used to cook brown, white, and sushi rice, but it also doubles as a steamer and cake baker, making it an excellent item to have around the kitchen.

 The first product on our list is a very versatile 10″ x 14″ stainless steel rice cooker by the Japanese manufacturer Zojirushi.
 Not only can it be used to cook brown, white, and sushi rice, but it also doubles as a steamer and cake baker, making it an excellent item to have around the kitchen.